 NAMI and our national partners have developed many resources to support local communities to start or enhance their CIT programs:

-- Police Mental Health Collaboration (PMHC) Toolkit: A resource supported by the Bureau of Justice Assistance at the U.S. Department of Justice to provide communities with best practices and other resources for addressing law enforcement’s response to mental health crises.
+- Police Mental Health Collaboration (PMHC) Toolkit – A resource supported by the Bureau of Justice Assistance at the U.S. Department of Justice.
+It provide communities with best practices and other resources for addressing law enforcement’s response to mental health crises.